LonghornGaming/Server-Access-Game-Sorter/README.md

 # Server-Access-Game-Sorter
-a ^⁽ˢᶜᵘᶠᶠᵉᵈ⁾ automated game sorting algo because daniel needs to learn python and doesn't want to alphabetize himself
+a ^⁽ˢᶜᵘᶠᶠᵉᵈ⁾ automated game sorting algo because daniel needs to learn python and doesn't want to alphabetize manually

 ### **Run this with** `python3 main.py`